I’m answering your questions about photography websites, business, marketing, SEO and more.

 Full question: “Currently I have xyz.com (anonymized) but maybe having xyzphotography.com is better and far more fruitful.
 I mean that’s not just the only thing, but this does help start the Google juice building a lot more, right?”

 I don’t recommend changing the domain name.

-When you’re just starting out, and looking for your first domain name, sure, it’s ideal to choose one with keywords in it.
+When you’re just starting out, and looking for your first domain name, sure, it’s worth considering choosing one with keywords in it.
 But in your case, it’s not worth the change.

 Changing a domain name for an existing site, even if you do everything right (with 301 redirects) can still have an SEO impact, you’ll loose some of that SEO juice for a while, it’s not worth it.
 It’s such a small SEO factor (out of hundreds of others), that you’re better off investing your time and energy into other things (like creating more quality content for your audience)

 But if you do want to venture forth, here are all the steps you need to go through: How to change your site’s domain name (URL) without losing SEO rankings (7 steps + FAQ)